Port Mayaca Lock and Dam

 The Port Mayaca Lock is a navigable lock and dam on the Okeechobee Waterway (St. Lucie Canal), adjacent to U.S. Route 441 and U.S. Route 98 at Canal Point, in Martin County, Florida, United States.

 It is located near Port Mayaca at latitude 26° 59" 5', longitude -80° 37" 5'.

 Port Mayaca Lock is open daily from 7:00am to 5:00pm.
 New Lock hour as of 1 April 2015.

 The total cost of construction was $13.1 million.

 Purpose

 This structure was created to help raise the water level in the lake, for the purpose of retaining fresh water for agricultural use, city water supply, and for navigation.
 It also serves for regulating flood control water into the Everglades during hurricane season.
+When polluted lake water is released into the C-44 St. Lucie Canal, the water carries or can spawn algae blooms that release cyanotoxins that may cause nausea, vomiting, skin rashes, coughing, shortness of breath, and achy limbs and joints.
+Some suspect that small pets have been killed by this airborne toxin.

 Technical information

 The lock chamber is 56 ft wide by 400 ft long, and 14 ft deep.
 The lift distance between the St. Lucie Canal and Lake Okeechobee is normally 1/2 to 2 ft.
 The channel width is 100 ft, and 8 ft deep.

 The lock gates are "sector gates" (pie-slice shaped), and are made of steel.
 The spillway is ogee-type concrete, with 4 vertical lift gates.